 Keep reading – you’ll learn some details about SCRAM bracelets and how those devices are keeping Californians safe on our state’s streets and highways.

-You will also learn about your rights if you are accused of driving under the influence – and faced with the possibility of wearing a SCRAM bracelet.
+You will also learn about your rights if you are accused and facing a DUI charge – and faced with the possibility of wearing a SCRAM bracelet.

 WHAT DOES “SCRAM” STAND FOR?

 SCRAM stands for “Secure Continuous Remote Alcohol Monitor.”
 It is an alcohol-monitoring device that is worn as an ankle bracelet, it’s difficult to tamper with, and an increasing number of California DUI offenders are being ordered to wear it.

 The device detects alcohol vapor emitted by body sweat.
 A SCRAM device tests for alcohol every thirty minutes.
 It electronically transmits its findings to a SCRAM monitoring location.